 Can I Make It In Advance?

-You can!
+You can and you should for a healthy breakfast idea!
 Prepare all your fruits and place them in the bowl up to a few days ahead.
 Cover it and keep it in the fridge.
 Combine and toss with the dressing just before serving.